adichamoli14/Modern-Chair/README.md

 ## Overview

-The Modern Chair project is dedicated to designing and developing a contemporary and stylish webpage that seamlessly blends aesthetics, comfort, and functionality.
+The Modern Chair project is dedicated to designing and developing a contemporary and stylish webpage that seamlessly blends aesthetics, functionality.

 ## Contributing